EnergyMashupLab/NIST-CTS-Agents/README.md

 NIST-CTS
 ========

-We invite participation in an open source project to develop Actors for edge-based self-optimization of power distribution systems.
+We invite participation in an open source project to    Actors for edge-based self-optimization of power distribution systems.
 This project is named NIST-CTS-Agents because it is an implementation of an agent-based transactive energy market using the Common Transactive Services defined during the NIST Transactive